Wow11One/happy-wheels/README.md

 - **Transaction**
 - **Tire**

-These entities are implemented as Rust `struct`s and stored using `Vector` and `HashMap` data structures for efficient access and management.
+These entities are implemented as Rust `structs` and stored using `Vector` and `HashMap` data structures for efficient access and management.

 ---